SquareBracketAssociates/101-OOP/Chapters/Katas/GramKatas.md

 ```

+##### Take!
-!!important When you write a test, make sure that you test different situations or results.
+When you write a test, make sure that you test different situations or results.
 Why?
 Because imagine that your methods always return true, you would never be sure that not all the string are isograms.
 So always check for positive and negative results.

 Messages `assert:` and `deny:` are equivalent as follows: assert \(something\) is equals to deny\(something not\) and assert \(something not\) is equivalent to deny \(something\).
 Hence the following expressions are strictly equivalent.